freenas/freenas-docs/userguide/intro.rst

 * The names *global*, *homes*, and *printers* cannot be used in :menuselection:`Sharing --> Windows (SMB) --> Add Windows (SMB) Share`.

+* Log files are now generated for each VM and located at :file:`/var/log/vm`.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: